PynPoint/PynPoint/docs/architecture.rst

 Introduction
 ------------

 PynPoint has evolved from a PSF subtraction toolkit to an end-to-end pipeline for processing and analysis of high-contrast imaging data.
-The architecture of PynPoint was redesigned in v0.3.0 with the goal to create a generic, modular, and open-source data reduction pipeline, which is extendable to new data processing techniques and data types in the future.
+The architecture of PynPoint was redesigned in v0.3.0 with the goal to create a generic, modular, and open-source data reduction pipeline, which is extendable to new data processing techniques and data types.

 The actual pipeline and the processing modules have been separated in a different subpackages.
 Therefore, it is possible to extend the processing functionalities without intervening with the core of the pipeline.
-The UML class diagram below illustrates the pipeline architecture of PynPoint:
+The UML class diagram below illustrates the pipeline architecture:

 .. image:: _static/uml.png
    :width: 100%

 The diagram shows that the architecture is subdivided in three components:

-	* Data management - :class:`pynpoint.core.dataio`
+	* Data management: :class:`pynpoint.core.dataio`
-	* Pipeline modules for reading, writing, and processing of data - :class:`pynpoint.core.processing`
+	* Pipeline modules for reading, writing, and processing of data: :class:`pynpoint.core.processing`
-	* The actual pipeline - :class:`pynpoint.core.pypeline`
+	* The actual pipeline: :class:`pynpoint.core.pypeline`

-.. _database:
+.. _central_database:

-Central Database
+Central database
 ----------------

-In the new architecture, the data management has been separated from the data processing for the following reasons:
+The data management has been separated from the data processing for the following reasons:

-	1. Raw datasets can be very large, in particular in the 3--5 μm wavelength regime, which challenges the processing on a computer with a small amount of memory (RAM).
+	1. Raw datasets can be very large (in particular in the 3--5 μm regime) which challenges the processing on a computer with a small amount of memory (RAM).
 A central database is used to store the data on a computer's hard drive.
 	2. Some data is used in different steps of the pipeline.
 A central database makes it easy to access that data without making a copy.
 	3. The central data storage on the hard drive will remain updated after each step.
 Therefore, processing steps that already finished remain unaffected if an error occurs or the data reduction is interrupted by the user.

-Understanding the central data storage classes can be helpful if you plan to write your own Pipeline modules (see :ref:`coding`).
-When running the pipeline, it is enough to understand the concept of database tags.
+Understanding the central data storage classes can be helpful with the development of new pipeline modules (see :ref:`coding`).
+When running the pipeline, it is sufficient to understand the concept of database tags.

 Each pipeline module has input and/or output tags which point to specific dataset in the central database.
-A module with ``image_in_tag=im_arr`` will look for a stack of input images in the central database under the tag name `im_arr`.
-Similarly, a module with ``image_out_tag=im_arr_processed`` will a stack of processed images to the central database under the tag `im_arr_processed`.
-Note that input tags will never change the data in the database.
+A module with ``image_in_tag='im_arr'`` will read the input images from the central database under the tag name `im_arr`.
+Similarly, a module with ``image_out_tag='im_arr_processed'`` will store a the processed images in the central database under the tag `im_arr_processed`.

-Accessing the data storage occurs through instances of :class:`~pynpoint.core.dataio.Port` which allow pipeline modules to read data from and write data to central database.
+Accessing the data storage occurs through instances of :class:`~pynpoint.core.dataio.Port` which allows pipeline modules to read data from and write data to database.

+.. _modules:

-Pipeline Modules
+Pipeline modules
 ----------------

 A pipeline module has a specific task that is appended to the internal queue of a :class:`~pynpoint.core.pypeline.Pypeline` instance.
 Pipeline modules can read and write data tags from and to the central database through dedicated input and output connections.
 There are three types of pipeline modules: